soderlind/wp-loupe/README.md

 ### Prefix Search

 - Configure prefix search behavior.
 Prefix search allows finding terms by typing only the beginning (e.g., "huck" finds "huckleberry").
 - Prefix search is only performed on the last word in a search query.
 Prior words must be typed out fully to get accurate results.
-E.g. my friend huck would find documents containing huckleberry - huck is my friend, however, would not.
+E.g. `my friend huck` would find documents containing huckleberry - `huck is my friend`, however, would not.

 ### Typo Tolerance